 Chronic Hives

 Chronic hives are a frustrating and very bothersome condition.
-Sometimes an allergy is identified but sometimes hives are not allergy related.
+Sometimes, an allergy is identified, but sometimes, hives are not allergy-related.
 Even if allergies are not the underlying cause, our providers will work with you to find a medication regimen to control the hives.

 Venom Allergy